 1. Visit the Old Town

 The oldest city in Switzerland is Chur.
-People have lived here 11,000 years ago.
-It is interesting either by yourself or with a guided tour.
+People have lived here around11,000 years ago.
+It is interesting to tour Chur by yourself, with an audio guide (via Viator), or with a guided tour (via Viator).
 You can walk from the modern train station to the lively center in the winding streets of the old town of Chur.
 The city is the service, cultural, and shopping center of Grisons.